-- Don't be afraid to tell the nurse or the doctor if you think you are about to receive the wrong medication.
+- Don't be afraid to ask about safety.
+Tell the nurse or doctor if you think you are about to receive the wrong medication.

 - Don't hesitate to tell the health care professional if you think he or she has confused you with another patient.

 Pay attention to the care you are

 receiving.
 Tell your nurse or doctor if something doesn't seem quite right.